 Qualitative Research: When it comes to telling a story with the data, we look to qualitative research.
 Qualitative methodologies like conducting user testing, cataloging session recordings, and designing open format surveys are non-negotiable for our team; while the data can show us where users are dropping off, qualitative methods tell us why.

-State the challenges and isolate testing opportunities
+State the challenges and isolate A/B testing roadmap opportunities

 After thorough research, you should have clarity on the established challenges.
 For our team, this manifests in a literal list of friction points that need to be addressed, but for the purpose of demonstration, let’s imagine that we wrote all of our challenges on yellow sticky notes.